Spring 2016 Application Deadline - November 12th

 - Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov for federal aid.

 Admission to Atlanta Tech is not a guarantee acceptance to a specific certificate, diploma, or degree program.
 The admission process encourages students to enter programs in which they have a reasonable expectation of success.
 Applicants furnishing false, incomplete, or misleading information will be subject to rejection or dismissal without a refund.
 ATC admits students regardless of age, sex, race, national origin, color or handicap.
 Students seeking admission into any credit or non-credit course or program must be at least 16 years of age.
-The application will be maintained for one academic year from the date of application.
-Applicants will then have to complete the admissions process and submit all documents again.

 Checking Your Admissions Status